-First Step: Make the crust in the food processor by pulsing room temperature softened or melted butter and the pecans with a little sweetener.
+First Step: Make the pecan crust in the food processor by pulsing room temperature softened or melted butter and the pecans with a little sweetener.
 Press into the bottom of a springform pan.

 Second Step: Make the pumpkin cheesecake filling in the food processor without washing it.
 A few specks of chopped nuts in the filling won't make a difference.
 Go easy and save yourself the trouble of washing the bowl.

 Third Step: Just wrap the springform in foil and skip the water bath.
 Testing cheesecakes with and without a water bath I haven't noticed a difference.
 They are delicious and creamy either way.
 Skip the trouble and possibility of a soggy crust.